farhat-lab/who-analysis/README.md

 ## TO-DO:

+1. Remove univariate statistic computations because they are the rate-limiting step.
+Maybe only compute them for some models to save time.
+2. Numerical precision things in script #3.
+Can we exclude variants that have odds ratios within some threshold, ie. [0.999, 1.001]?
-1. Write a script to split data into train/test splits, fit a predictive model, and compute metrics (i.e. AUC, MAE/RMSE).
+3. Write a script to split data into train/test splits, fit a predictive model, and compute metrics (i.e. AUC, MAE/RMSE).
 This would be just for the Farhat lab.